sabeen2/multi-vendor-ecommerce/README.md

-© Copyright by Sabin.
 <br>
 E-commerce project developed on the MERN Stack.
 Multi-vendor eCommerce website created using the MERN stack.
 We've integrated features like algorithm-based product recommendations, discount coupons, live events, sorting items by ratings, live chat options with vendors and Paypal and Stripe as a payemet gateway to make your shopping experience smoother and more personalized
 <br>
 <br>
 <br>
-This work represents my BCA 7th-semester college project and is intended for educational purposes only.
-Any commercial use is prohibited.
+This work represents my BCA 8th-semester college project and is intended for educational purposes only.
 <br>
 <br>
 <br>
-For product recommendation, it uses the Jacquard similarity calculation algorithm.
+For product recommendation, it uses the Jacquard similarity calculation algorithm and Cosine Similarity Calcuating Algorithm.
 It calculates the similarity of products based on product tags and recommends the four most similar products
 <br>

  -----------------------------------------------------------